Shorty110/okd-on-proxmox/README.md

 ## Open Topics
 + machine-config operator fails to initialize: Solved by running `oc delete mc 99-master-okd-extensions 99-okd-master-disable-mitigations` after bootstrap finished (https://github.com/openshift/okd/issues/963)
-+ Ansible vault secret for ssh_pub_key in vars/okd.yml, replace it with a clear-text public key
++ Ansible vault secret for ssh_pub_key in vars/okd.yml does not work, replace it with a clear-text public key